 I Am Burned Out Now What?

 Despite the flowery language above, I realize that many hospitals simply can’t or won’t help fix this problem.
+It turns out that our hospitals don’t always love us back.
 They will continue to pin the problem on the physician and their inability to deal with the job that they signed up for.

 If you feel like you are in this boat, there are some possible solutions.
 And, no, I don’t intend to tell you to pray or meditate more often (even if that has been shown to be effective for some).

 If you are burned out, I encourage you to do the same thing with burnout as I encourage you to do with your money.
 Be intentional.

 Sit down.
 Write down a list with three columns.
 On the left, write down the parts of your job that you love.
 In the middle, write down the things about your job that you cannot stand.
 In the third column on the right, write down the goals that your employer has laid out for you.

 For each part of your job that you would like to diminish, focus on something that matches your “love” column and your “employer’s goals” column.
 Then, go meet with your chair/boss/whoever.

 Explain to them that you would like to do less of that thing you hate, focus more on what you love, and that this will help them meet your employer’s goals as outlined in the third column.

 This may mean focusing more on research, education, administrative work, or something else entirely.

 If you don’t feel like you have any bargaining chips, remember how much it will cost your employer to replace you.
 Your administration likely knows this information.
 You are not powerless here.